-A bath is even more fun with bath bombs that explode and fizz.
-It’s easy to make it yourself, in the colors of your choice and even with the fragrance you like.
-Do you want to add a festive touch?
-You can even add biodegradable glitters for a sparkling effervescence.
+Taking a bath is fun.
+But it’s even more fun with bath bombs that explode and fizz in the water.
+With this creative workshop, you’ll make them in the colors of your choice and even with the scent, you like.
+Want to add a festive touch?
+Then add biodegradable glitter for a sparkling bubble bath.

 You will need:

 Pour the baking soda, Epsom salt, citric acid and cornstarch into the salad bowl.